 ARTIQ Real-Time I/O concepts

-In a typical environment two very different classes of hardware need to be controlled.
-One class is the vast arsenal of diverse laboratory hardware that interfaces with and is controlled from a typical PC.
+In a typical lab environment, two very different classes of hardware need to be controlled.
+One class is the vast arsenal of diverse laboratory hardware which interfaces with and is controlled from a typical PC.
 The other is specialized real-time hardware that requires tight coupling and a low-latency interface to a CPU.
-The ARTIQ code that describes a given experiment is composed of two types of “programs”: regular Python code that is executed on the host and ARTIQ kernels that are executed on a core device.
-The CPU that executes the ARTIQ kernels has direct access to specialized programmable I/O timing logic (part of the gateware).
-The two types of code can invoke each other and transitions between them are seamless.
+ARTIQ extends the flexibility of the second class of hardware, yielding precise, deterministic control while utilizing a dialect of Python as its control language.
+To accomplish these goals, ARTIQ code is composed of two types of “programs”:

-Timeline and terminology
+Timeline and output events

 ttl.on()